A checklist for buying an external hard drive for Mac

-To make your choice even trickier, there also hybrid drives.
+To make your choice even trickier, there are also hybrid drives.
 These are regular HDDs with an SSD memory block attached, so you get the best of both worlds — speed and capacity within one device.
-At this point, think why do you need an external hard drive for your Mac in the first place: if it’s for backup and storing the sensitive data, simply go with an HDD.
+At this point, think about why you need an external hard drive for your Mac in the first place: if it’s for backup and storing sensitive data, simply go with an HDD.

 Tip # 2.
 Free up space on your existing drive

 Before getting an external Mac storage device, plow through the garbage on your existing one.
 This might save you dozens of gigabytes worth of data.
-For the most part, it’s old downloads, large media files (and their duplicates), application cache, old iOS backups and, finally, old apps you never use.
+For the most part, it’s old downloads, large media files (and their duplicates), application cache, old iOS backups, and, finally, old apps you never use.

 In my experience, the best cleanup results are achieved with a dedicated app.
 I was skeptical about Mac cleaning apps until I came across CleanMyMac X, as it’s the easiest of all.
-And really does the job as advertised.
+And it really does the job as advertised.
 My first scan got me around 50 GB back under wrongly deleted volume — I was wondering where my disk space was going!

 Tip # 3.
-Consider getting a NAS external hard-drive for Mac
+Consider getting a NAS external hard drive for Mac

 Tip # 4.
 Read about RAID drives before buying HDD for Mac

-Should you bother with RAID when choosing best external hard drive for Mac?
+Should you bother with RAID when choosing the best external hard drive for Mac?
 Probably not, unless you’re using a ton of data and a quick data extraction is critical to you.
-For individual use, standard HDD will do just fine.
+For individual use, a standard HDD will do just fine.